yeasy/openstack-tool/README.md

 openstack-tool
 ==============

 Some useful tools for openstack deployment, deployment and operation.
+The `deploy` directory contains tools for the deployment, while the `devop` one is for development and operation.

 #Deploy